hantsy/angularjs-springmvc-sample-boot/README.md

 * NodeJS

- Install [NodeJS](http://nodejs.org).
  NodeJS is required to build the frontend static resources.

+ Download [NodeJS](http://nodejs.org) and install it into your local system.

-After it is installed, you can verify  via `node` command.
+ After it is installed, open terminal, and using `node -v` command to confirm.

       node -v
       >v4.2.2